Russia expands to the Black Sea, 1725-95.

-After the Seven Years' War, Frederick lived modestly while promoting reconstruction and agriculture and trying to strengthen his rule.
+After the Seven Years' War, Brandenburg-Prussia's King Frederick, of the German Hohenzollern family, lived modestly while promoting reconstruction and agriculture in his realm.
 Content to remain an absolute monarch, he called himself the first servant of the state.
-Next in line remained his landed nobility – his Junkers – the backbone of his army and leaders in his government.
-He left the landed nobility with its privileges and serfs.
+Next in line in power remained his landed nobility – his Junkers – the backbone of his army and leaders in his government.
+He was content to leave the landed nobility with their privileges and serfs.

-Frederick renewed his friendship with Voltaire, and in a letter to him he wrote that he wanted to enlighten "my people, cultivate their manners and morals, and make them as happy as human beings can be, or as happy as the means at my disposal permit."
+Frederick was at least in a small way influenced by the Enlightenment.
+He renewed his friendship with Voltaire, the French Enlightenment star.
+In a letter to Voltaire he wrote that he wanted to enlighten "my people, cultivate their manners and morals, and make them as happy as human beings can be, or as happy as the means at my disposal permit."
 With others of the Enlightenment he continued to believe in tolerance, especially the tolerance of his subjects toward one another.
 But regarding this he would not be completely happy with the results.
 To Voltaire in 1771 he would write: "Drive out prejudices through the door, and they will return through the window."

 Frederick transformed the university at Halle into a showplace of Enlightenment.
 But it was an enlightenment that he controlled.
 Professors were state officials and dependent on the state financially.
 His realm had few of the wealthy patrons of the arts that allowed artists and writers independence from government control.
 Criticizing Frederick was discouraged.
 Subversion was not tolerated.
 Frederick allowed his subjects freedom of thought and expression in religion and some other areas.
 But some were to describe free speech in Brandenburg-Prussia as amounting to little more than permission to make anti-clerical jokes.